SimonSungm/SimonSungm.github.io/_draft/2019-10-19-QARMA Encryption Algorithm.md

 ---
 layout: post
-title: QARMA encryption algorithm
+title: QARMA Encryption Algorithm
 categories: [Cryptography, Encryption Algorithm]
-description: QARMA encryption algorithm
+description: QARMA Encryption Algorithm
 keywords: QARMA, Encryption
 ---

+## QARMA Encryption Algorithm

-## What is QARMA
+### What is QARMA

 QARMA is an encryption algorithm propose by Roberto Avanzi, Qualcomm.
 The original paper of QARMA encryption algorithm can be found [here](https://eprint.iacr.org/2016/444.pdf).
 It's a **tweakable block ciphers**[^note2]  which is suitable be implemented by hardware.
 Different from AES, which is designed as a general-purpose algorithm, QARMA is a lightweight block ciphers motivated by the need to provide an acceptable security level for specific applications at much lower area, latency, or power consumption levels[^note1].